-Turning to the pricing of aggregate liquidity, Lopez-Salido and Vissing-Jorgensen (2022) show that the opportunity value of liquidity, measured as the effective federal funds rate minus the central-bank-paid interest on excess reserves, is (negatively) related to the quantity of outstanding reserves in a stable manner only if the relationship controls for the outstanding stock of commercial banking deposits.
-Acharya et al. (2022) show the stability in the estimated relationship between the value of liquidity and outstanding reserves can also be restored by controlling for the lines of credit issued.
-More generally, our model suggests the marginal value of additional reserves should be related to the supply of reserves, but correcting for claims on these reserves, which is what these papers find.
-Importantly, reserves that are mobile in the financial system may be far smaller in quantity than the central-bank-supplied stock.
+Turning to pricing, Lopez-Salido and Vissing-Jorgensen (2022) argue that the opportunity value of liquidity, measured as the effective federal funds rate minus the central-bank-paid interest on excess reserves, is affected not just by the quantity of outstanding reserves but also by the outstanding stock of commercial banking deposits.
+In the cross-section, Acharya et al. (2022) show that banks with substantial exogenous quantities of reserves do issue more demandable deposits to finance them.
+They also reduce the spread they are willing to pay for time deposits, originate more credit lines to firms, and lower the fee they charge for drawdowns on these lines of credit.
+More generally, as our model suggests, the marginal